Sudoku Syndication by Sudoku Puzzler

-All Sudoku puzzles are 1200 dpi, ready for print, with solutions.
-For samples, please see the PDF below; for more information, please email: email@example.com.
+All Sudoku puzzles are ready for print, with solutions.
+For samples, please see the PDF (above); for more information, please email: firstname.lastname@example.org.

 Below are the results of James Lee's assessments, in graph format.
 The first graph shows the solution times, as recorded by Mr. Lee.
 The second graph shows his assigned difficulty level, based on his own formulation.